protoblock/protoblock/README.md

 The algorithm awards more bits to those with projections that were closest to actual results.

 ####[Distribution Algorithm](https://github.com/jaybny/fantasybit/blob/master/src/DistributionAlgo.cpp)
-1. Calulate average difference of all projections from actual result.
+1. Calculate average difference of all projections from actual result.
 2. Filter out projections that are below average or have a difference > result.
 3. unitpayout = result / (sum of (result-projection))
 4. award = 100 * (result - difference) * unitpayout

-###Concenses
+###Consensus
-All data in the network, such as fantasy point results, will be determined by the concenses.
+All data in the network, such as fantasy point results, will be determined by the consensus.
 At least 51% of total fantasybits must agree before data can be included in block.
-This is done by recusivly signing the data payload.
+This is done by recursively signing the data payload.

 ##Fantasy Name
-Fantasy Names are mined into existence in a seperate proof-of-work blockchain similar to bitnames for [BitShares](https://github.com/InvictusInnovations/BitShares).
+Fantasy Names are mined into existence in a separate proof-of-work blockchain similar to bitnames for [BitShares](https://github.com/InvictusInnovations/BitShares).
 A fantasy name is an alias to your public key that corresponds to your private "wallet" key.